jagadish432/book-rental-calculator/book-rental-calculator/README.md

 ```

 ### Dockerize the application
-Go to Builds folder on root level of this project
+Go to the root folder of this project.

-1. To build
+1 To build
 ```
 docker build -t jaggu4329/python-flask-book-rental-calculator .
 ```
-2. To create container from the created image
+2 To create container from the created image
 ```bash
 docker run -td <image_id>
 ```
-3. To create tage for this image
+3 To create tage for this image
 ```bash
 docker tag python-flask-book-rental-calculator:latest 4329/python-flask-book-rental-calculator:1.0.0
 ```
-4. To push this image to our docker hub repository
+4 To push this image to our docker hub repository
 ```bash
 docker push 4329/python-flask-book-rental-calculator:1.0.0
 ```